 This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 Birds fled when she appeared in front of the sign, underneath a street lamp that had long since burned out.
-With her arm wrapped tightly around her stomach, she marched towards the stately home shrouded in oaks, and dripping with Spanish moss; a type of tree that didn’t belong in this climate.
+With her arm wrapped tightly around her stomach she marched towards the stately home shrouded in oaks, and dripping with Spanish moss; a type of tree that didn’t belong in this climate.
 With no moon to cast shadows, she was shrouded in darkness and approached the house unseen.
 The knob turned until the lock broke.
 She didn’t bother closing the door behind her.
-The smell of tobacco clung to the wood paneling leading her to where she needed to be.
-She trembled with each step as she grew weaker, and with her wet hand she smeared blood on the door as she felt for the handle.
+An earthy sweet odor clung to the wood paneling, his cherry tobacco.
+She followed it to where she needed to be.
+She trembled with each step as she grew weaker.
+With her wet hand she smeared blood on the door as she felt for the handle.

-“Why won’t you let me help you?” he tried to pull her hand away.
+“Why won’t you let me help you?” he asked as she pulled away.

 “Connor, I don’t even know where to begin with you.”
 He breathed, “Maybe we could start with why you chose that as a girl’s name?”

 She could feel herself slipping through her fingers.
 “I need to know.”

 “You haven’t aged a day,” he lowered his gaze as if to say something else.

 “Odd, considering you can’t even bring yourself to look at me.”
 She mumbled.

 He was deciding to get help or not, he was stalling.